FriskByBergen/SDS011/README.md

 # NovaFitnessSDS011

-Code for reading data from NovaFitness SDS011 sensors - both arduino and python
+Basic code for reading data from NovaFitness SDS011 sensors - both Arduino and Python.

+Read more about the sensor at http://aqicn.org/sensor/sds011/